 For some reason, the presence of absence of body hair has long been tied to maintaining an ideal of beauty, but it appears that, once again, the tides and times are changing.

 Shaving has been a part of human culture since prehistoric times, and has served many purposes, from maintaining good health, denoting different class status and differentiating between the genders to embodying ideals of beauty or expressing masculinity, the choice of whether to shave or not has been debated and considered by billions of humans throughout history.
 In the future, it’s hard to say what new trends or meanings will be linked to these perennial, insistent little fibers all over our body, but it should be interesting to watch!

-- One Thousand Beards: A Cultural History of Facial Hair By Allan Peterkin
+- Peterkin A. (2001).
+One Thousand Beards: A Cultural History of Facial Hair. arsenal pulp press